kispeterzsm/aau-sw7-iot/backend/INSTALL.md

 sudo apt-mark hold kubelet kubeadm kubectl containerd # To avoid automatic updates, we mark those tools

-sudo systemctl status kubelet.service # Check the status of our kubelet and our container runtime sudo systemctl status containerd.service
+sudo systemctl status containerd.service sudo systemctl status kubelet.service # Check the status of our kubelet and our container runtime

-sudo systemctl enable kubelet.service # Also make sure that both services are set to start when the system starts up sudo systemctl enable containerd.servicerd
+sudo systemctl enable containerd.service sudo systemctl enable kubelet.service # Also make sure that both services are set to start when the system starts up
 ```

 ## Creating a Control Plane